xinwenfu/VChat_LTER/README.md

 		0107F21E  Possibly bad chars: 80
 		0107F21E  Bytes omitted from input: 00 0a 0d
 		```
-7. We can now see that starting at the value `0x80`, the contents of our file generated with `!mona bytearray` differ from the contents in memory
+7. We can now see that starting at the value `0x80`, the contents of our file generated with `!mona bytearray` differ from the contents in memory.
 	```
 		0107F21E   70 |73 74 75 76 77 78 79 7a 7b 7c 7d 7e 7f 80 81 82| File
 		0107F21E      |                                       01 02 03| Memory